-Through These Doors staff and volunteers have been busy at work since the stay at home orders were put in place and the general response to COVID-19 initiated.
-Remote work brings its own challenges but we were determined to be there for people living in fear of an abuser and for people living with the continuing effects of their behavior.
+Through These Doors, staff, and volunteers have been busy at work since the stay-at-home orders were put in place, and the general response to COVID-19 was initiated.
+Remote work brings its challenges, but we were determined to be there for people living in fear of an abuser and for people living with the continuing effects of their behavior.
 Our data tells a story:

-At TTD, calls to our helpline increased nearly 40% compared to last year at this time.
-All other phone calls increased 150% and electronic communications increased nearly 70%.
-The only decrease that we have seen is in face to face contacts, for obvious reasons.
+At TTD, calls to our helpline increased by nearly 40% compared to last year at this time.
+All other phone calls increased by 150%, and electronic communications increased by almost 70%.
+The only decrease that we have seen is in face-to-face contacts, for obvious reasons.

 Also, we are receiving important feedback from people calling our helpline.
 When the pandemic started, approximately 97% of callers told us that their safety was affected by the pandemic and that they had elevated safety concerns due to COVID-19.
 Last month, the number dropped; 80% of callers answered ‘yes’ to those questions.

-99% of people on the helpline reported that TTD advocates were able to address their needs without meeting face to face.
-That number was essentially unchanged from the previous month.
-We are particularly proud of this result.
+99% of people on the helpline reported that TTD advocates could address their needs without meeting face to face.
+That number was virtually unchanged from the previous month.
+We are incredibly proud of this result.
 Helping people stay safe in all of the ways that we can is our highest goal.

-Thank-you to everyone who has been supporting us during this challenging time.
-Please remember, if you or someone you know needs our support, our 24-hour helpline is a great resource: 1-800-537-6066
+Thank you to everyone who has been supporting us during this challenging time.
+Please remember, if you or someone you know needs our support, our 24-hour helpline is an excellent resource at 1-800-537-6066.